Beware of identity theft after a car accident

 Whether you are in a major car accident or even a minor fender bender, identity theft is not likely to be one of your immediate concerns after a crash.
 But you can't let your guard down as you swap auto insurance and other information.

 Criminals sometimes stage car accidents to make false injury claims, and they can use information voluntarily provided at the crash scene to steal the other motorist's identity, says Sam Imandoust, a legal analyst for the Identity Theft Resource Center in San Diego.

 Lots of us may be giving up too much personal information after accidents.
-In a July 2012 survey, the National Association of Insurance Commissioners, or NAIC, found that many drivers don't know what details to provide and what to keep private.
+In a July 2012 survey, the National Association of Insurance Commissioners, or NAIC, found that many drivers didn't know what details to provide and what to keep private.

-"Understanding what information to share, and with whom, will help keep you safe after an accident and decrease some of the challenges of filing a claim later on," says Kevin McCarty, NAIC president and Florida's insurance commissioner.
+"Understanding what information to share, and with whom, will help keep you safe after an accident and decrease some of the challenges of filing a claim later on," says Kevin McCarty, past NAIC president and Florida's current insurance commissioner.

 The trick is to say just enough, she adds.
 "The reality is you need to collect enough information to file an auto insurance claim, such as a name, address, phone number, driver's license number and insurance information, and share that information about yourself."